protektservices/tunnelkit/README.md

 There are no physical network implementations (e.g. UDP or TCP) in this module.

-### AppExtension
+### TunnelKitAppExtension

 Provides a layer on top of the NetworkExtension framework.
 Most importantly, bridges native [NWUDPSession][ne-udp] and [NWTCPConnection][ne-tcp] to an abstract `GenericSocket` interface, thus making a multi-protocol VPN dramatically easier to manage.

-### Manager
+### TunnelKitManager

-This subspec includes convenient classes to control the VPN tunnel from your app without the NetworkExtension headaches.
+This component includes convenient classes to control the VPN tunnel from your app without the NetworkExtension headaches.
 Have a look at `VPNProvider` implementations:

 - `MockVPNProvider` (default, useful to test on simulator)
 - `NetworkExtensionVPNProvider` (for IPSec/IKEv2)

-### Protocols/Native
+### TunnelKitIKE

 Here you find `NativeProvider`, a generic way to manage a VPN profile based on the native IPSec/IKEv2 protocols.
 Just wrap a `NEVPNProtocolIPSec` or `NEVPNProtocolIKEv2` object in a `NetworkExtensionVPNConfiguration` and use it to install or connect to the VPN.

-### Protocols/OpenVPN
+### TunnelKitOpenVPN

 Here are the low-level entities on top of which an OpenVPN connection is established.
 Code is mixed Swift and Obj-C, most of it is not exposed to consumers.
 The module depends on OpenSSL.